iterorganization/IMAS-Data-Dictionary/docs/lifecycle.rst

-An even faster possibility for users needing to transfer or store a new quantity is to use a generic container IDS, the “temporary” IDS, that is already included in the DD since v2.0.
+An even faster possibility for users needing to transfer or store a new quantity is to use a generic container IDS, the “temporary” IDS, that is been included in the DD since v2.0.
 It contains fixed fields for various data types.
 It is immediately available to users, although its fields do not have a fixed definition, so their usage will have to be agreed between restricted sets of users on a case-by-case basis.